Skip to main content

 The decision-making process for addressing age-related growth hormone decline, or “somatopause,” offers another clear example of this hierarchical thinking.
 Administering recombinant Human Growth Hormone (rHGH) is the most direct form of replacement.
 It produces a supraphysiological, non-pulsatile elevation in HGH levels.

-While effective at increasing Insulin-Like Growth Factor 1 (IGF-1) and promoting anabolic effects, this approach can lead to a higher incidence of like edema, arthralgia, and insulin resistance.
+While effective at increasing Insulin-Like Growth Factor 1 (IGF-1) and promoting anabolic effects, this approach can lead to a higher incidence of side effects like edema, arthralgia, and insulin resistance.
 It overrides the body’s intricate feedback mechanisms.

 Growth Hormone Secretagogues (GHS) represent a more nuanced, physiological intervention.
 They are divided into two main classes: